Pennsylvania Sports Betting

 Important information on sports betting in Pennsylvania, and the state's other gaming options

-The Pennsylvania Gaming Control Board has been accepting applications for sports betting operators since May 2018.
-Though it was slow to progress at first, a launch day was finally cemented on November 15, as Hollywood Casino at Penn National Race Course was the first Pennsylvania casino to begin taking bets.
+The Pennsylvania Gaming Control Board started accepting applications for sports betting operators in May 2018.
+Though it was slow to progress at first, the market finally launched Nov.
+15, as Hollywood Casino at Penn National Race Course was the first Pennsylvania casino to begin taking bets.

 One reason for the initial slow start?
 The stiff licensing fee and tax rate that the PGCB has decreed casinos must pay.
 The $10 million fee is well in excess of similar fees in other states, and the 36 percent tax rate is several times higher than the rate in states that don’t work in concert with their casinos.